zer0glitch/ticket-monster/demo/README.md

 If you want to run the Arquillian tests as part of the build, you can enable one of the two available Arquillian profiles.

-For running the tests in an _already running_ application server instance, use the `arq-jbossas-remote` profile.
+For running the tests in an _already running_ application server instance, use the `arq-wildfly-remote` profile.

-    mvn clean package -Parq-jbossas-remote
+    mvn clean package -Parq-wildfly-remote

-If you want the test runner to _start_ an application server instance, use the `arq-jbossas-managed` profile.
+If you want the test runner to _start_ an application server instance, use the `arq-wildfly-managed` profile.
 You must set up the `JBOSS_HOME` property to point to the server location, or update the `src/main/test/resources/arquillian.xml` file.

-    mvn clean package -Parq-jbossas-managed
+    mvn clean package -Parq-wildfly-managed

 ### Building TicketMonster with Postgresql (for OpenShift)